-- One point awarded for each one full percentage point of units with affordable sales prices based on an annual housing payment of 30% of 70% of AMI (targeted to households up to 80% of AMI). - B. Unit Size: Number of larger units (5 points rental, 9 points ownership).
-Points are awarded for the number of units provided with 2, 3, or more bedrooms.
-Family projects are required to include a threshold minimum 15% of 3+ bedroom units. - 1⁄2 point will be awarded for each 20% of units that have 2 bedrooms. - 1 point will be awarded for each additional 5% of units with 3 bedrooms or larger (above the minimum threshold). - C. Housing for Households with Special Needs (5 points, rental projects only). - One point awarded for each 5% of the affordable units set aside for households with special needs, up to a maximum of 5 points (see definition of Special Needs in the Program Description). - To receive points, the Resident Services Plan must demonstrate how essential supportive and social service needs of the population will be provided and funded.
-Providing accessible units will not in and of itself be sufficient to score points. - D. Permanent Housing for Homeless Households (5 points, rental projects only). - One point awarded for each 5% of the affordable units set aside for formerly homeless families or individuals or those at risk of homelessness, up to a maximum of 5 points (see definition of Homeless and At Risk of Homelessness in the Program Description). - Units must be permanent supportive housing (not transitional) to receive points in this category. - To receive points in this category the owner/property manager must agree to incorporate the EveryOne Home Property Management Guidelines into the Management and Marketing Plans for the property (see Addendum #8, EveryOne HOME Property Management Guidelines). - To receive points, the Resident Services Plan must demonstrate how essential supportive and social service needs of the population will be provided and funded.
+- One point awarded for each one full percentage point of units with affordable sales prices based on an annual housing payment of 30% of 70% of AMI (targeted to households up to 80% of AMI). - B. Displacement Prevention: (10 points, occupied market rate conversion projects only) - Five points for market rate properties that are exempt from the Rent Adjustment Ordinance because they are considered new construction (receive Certificate of Occupancy after January 1, 1983). - Three points for market rate properties that may have allowable increases under the Rent Adjustment Ordinance that exceed the CPI standard rent increase because

+- current revenue is insufficient to maintain the property and/or reserves are insufficient to address deferred or imminent capital improvements.
+An additional two points will be awarded to projects that can also demonstrate that at least 20% of the existing residents are rent burdened (rent exceeds 40% of the resident's monthly income) making the residents at risk of displacement. - Three points for market rate properties where the previous owner had at least three years of "banked" rent increases.
+An additional two points will be awarded to projects that can also demonstrate that at least 20% of the existing residents are rent burdened (rent exceeds 40% of the resident's monthly income) making the residents at risk of displacement. - Three points for market rate properties where average current tenant income is 80% AMI or less. - Two points for conversion of market rate housing to affordable housing. - C. Preserves existing affordable housing at risk of conversion to market rate (15 points, restricted rental projects only): - a) 10 points for projects at risk of conversion within three years of application submission through prepayment of a federally-insured mortgage, non-renewal of project-based Section 8 contract, expiration of tax credits or termination of other government subsidies or regulatory restrictions. - b) 8 points will be awarded for projects at risk of conversion to market within four to five years of application. - c) 5 points will be awarded for projects at risk of conversion to market within five to ten years of application. - d) 5 point for preservation of Single Room Occupancy (If the project has expiring subsidy and is an SRO, points can be combined) - D. Housing for Households with Special Needs (5points, rental projects only). - One point awarded for each 5% of new units set aside for households with special needs, up to a maximum of 5 points (see definition of Special Needs in the Program Description).
+Only units newly designated for households with special needs will be considered for points. - To receive points, the Resident Services Plan must demonstrate how essential supportive and social service needs of the population will be provided and funded.
+Providing accessible units will not in and of itself be sufficient to score points. - E. Permanent Housing for Homeless Households (5 points, rental projects only). - One point awarded for each 5% of new permanent housing units set aside for formerly homeless families or individuals or those at risk of homelessness, up to a maximum of 5 points (see definition of Homeless and At Risk of Homelessness in the Program Description).
+Only units newly designated for formerly homeless families or individuals or those at risk of homelessness will be considered for points.

+- Units must be permanent supportive housing (not transitional) to receive points in this category. - To receive points, the Resident Services Plan must demonstrate how essential supportive and social service needs of the population will be provided and funded.